![]() |

 This officer had asked for her to the school and she had to join to the Museum the sendings which he had already made, while he was aboard "Iphigénie" and when " he made his first campaign of Madagascar.
 It was the tour of the moms of the girls of Saint Pierre's school.
 As left the bâteau which took Josephine, they sang a naive lament known well in the Antilles :

-rights (text and photos) even partial, rigorously |
+Any reproduction rights (text and photos) even partial, rigorously |